 Inhibitors of Angiogenesis

-All nutrients listed below have been shown to suppress cancer angiogenesis and cancer growth in cellular and animal studies.*
+All nutrients listed below have been shown to suppress cancer angiogenesis and cancer growth in human as well as in cellular and animal studies.

 ANTHOCYANINS, a flavonoid, inhibits angiogenesis, exhibit blue color in alkaline pH, red color in acid pH, and purple color in neutral pH.